Ilyas355/Task-Manager/README.md

 #### Add Task
-* The task manager's add task function prompts the user to enter the content and date for the task.
+* The task manager's "Add Task" function prompts the user to enter the content and date for the task.
-    * The function validates if the content and date entered are of the correct type and format.
+    * The function validates whether the content and date entered are in the correct format and type.

 ![Add Task](docs/read_me_images/AddTask.jpeg)

 <br>

 - #### Confirmation in adding the task
-    - Once the user has entered the correct content and date of the task, the user is asked if they would like to confirm the details.
+    - Once the user has entered the correct content and date of the task, they are asked to confirm the details.
-    - The function validates the input so that only 1 and 2 can be entered for yes or no.
+        - The function validates the input so that only 1 (yes) or 2 (no) can be entered.
-    - If they enter 1 the changes are confirmed and the changes are pushed to the spreadsheet and if the input is 2 the changes are abandoned and the main menu is displayed.
+        - If the user enters 1, the task is confirmed and saved to the spreadsheet.
+If the user enters 2, the changes are abandoned, and the main menu is displayed.

 ![Confirmation in adding the task](docs/read_me_images/ConfirmationAddTask.png)